 3. Other disposal methods when neither destruction nor irreversible transformation is the environmentally preferable option

-When neither destruction nor irreversible transformation is the environmentally preferable option for wastes with a POP content above the low POP content referred to in subsection A of section III above, countries may allow such wastes to be disposed of in an environmentally sound manner through methods other than those referred to in subsection IV.G.2.
+If neither destruction nor irreversible transformation is the environmentally preferable option for wastes with a POP content above the low POP content referred to in subsection A of section III above, countries could otherwise allow such wastes to be disposed of in an environmentally sound manner through methods other than those referred to in subsection IV.G.2.

 Wastes containing or contaminated with POPs where such other disposal methods may be considered include, but are not limited to: